Popular host of “My Kitchen Rules” with decades of culinary expertise.

-His first job at The Cafe Royal was hard, to say the least, as Manu didn't speak any English.
-But his perseverance paid off and, after working at restaurants such as Les Associes and Cafe des Amis du Vin, he took up a position as Chef de Partie at the seafood restaurant Livebait and that's when he says he really began to understand and love the career he had chosen.
-Manu stayed with Livebait for 3 years, progressing to Sous-Chef and then Head Chef with the nomination of best seafood restaurant in the UK in 1998.
+Despite not speaking any English at the time, Manu’s perseverance paid off and he found himself working for a range of establishments, including The Cafe Royal, Les Associes and Cafe des Amis du Vin.
+Before long, he took up a position as Chef de Partie at the seafood restaurant Livebait where he really began to fall in love with the career he had chosen.
+Manu progressed to Sous-Chef and then Head Chef over his three years at Livebait, earning them the nomination of best seafood restaurant in the UK in 1998.

-In 2004, Tony Bilson approached Manu to open his new venture Bilsons at the Radisson Hotel.
-In its second year of opening, the restaurant won 2 Chef's Hats, and in its third year, this accolade had increased to 3 Chef's Hats.
-In 2008 Bilson's won three chefs hats for the third year running.
-In March 2009 Manu opened his first restaurant L’etoile in Paddington, Sydney, where he shares his passion for French Bistro food.
+In 2009, Manu opened his first restaurant L’etoile in Sydney to share his love for French Bistro food.
 L’etoile was awarded a Chef's Hat in August 2009 and Manu won the “Shoot the Chef” competition for the Sydney Good Food Month.

-Manu’s other TV credits include co-host of “Boys Weekend” alongside friends Gary Mehigan, Adrian Richardson and Miguel Maestre, which now airs to over 100 countries worldwide.
-Manu first appeared on Australian television with TEN's Ready Steady Cook and he has also been a regular presenter on The Circle, Sunrise, Seven’s Morning show and 9am with David & Kim over the past 7 years.
-Manu is a regular contributor to New Idea and he also continues to be invited to do guest appearances at numerous dinners and events around Australia due to his gorgeous food and fun approach.
-Manu was a judge on Channel 7's 2019 season of 'Australia's Got Talent'.
+Manu’s impressive career experience extends outside of the kitchen.
+Besides being a co-host on “My Kitchen Rules”, Manu’s has also been a co-host on “Boys Weekend” alongside friends Gary Mehigan, Adrian Richardson and Miguel Maestre.
+He has appeared on TEN's Ready Steady Cook, The Circle, Sunrise, Seven’s Morning show and 9am with David & Kim.
+Manu is a regular contributor to New Idea and was a judge on Channel 7's 2019 season of 'Australia's Got Talent'.